 Macpherson is right: These ideas should be developed and not dismissed as lunacy simply because they break with tradition.
 If someone can put out a journal at lower cost that its audience values and that someone will pay to support, then the market will make it own decisions.

 This entry was posted on Thursday, September 6th, 2012 at 9:56 am and is filed under BusinessModel, Citizen Journalism, Future of Journalism, Journalism, Local news, NewMedia, Newspapers.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.